johannschopplich/toon/SPEC.md

 This document is a Working Draft v1.3 and may be updated, replaced, or obsoleted.
 Implementers should monitor the canonical repository at https://github.com/johannschopplich/toon for changes.

-This specification is **stable for implementation** but not yet finalized.
+This specification is stable for implementation but not yet finalized.
 Breaking changes are unlikely but possible before v2.0.

-**Transition criteria:**
-- **Candidate Standard:** 3+ independent, interoperable implementations
-- **Final Standard:** 12 months operational experience with no blocking issues

 ## Normative References